andychenggg/CS307Proj2/README.md

      - HTTP request type: **post**

-     - Request Body:
+     - Request Body:  a list of filters(self-define objects), indicating restrictions for searching the posts

-     - Function:
+     - Function and return value: **return** the posts that meet the restrictions

    - `findYourPostInPage`, `findMyPost`